nickuraltsev/finity/README.md

 Entry and exit actions receive two parameters:

-- `state` - The state to be entered or exited.
+- `state` - The name of the state to be entered or exited.
 - `context` - The current [context](#context).

 Use the `onEnter` method to add an entry action to a state, and the `onExit` method to add an exit action.